,

 The average lifespan of a Siberian Husky is between 12 and 15 years.

 Once you decide to own a Siberian Husky you should take into consideration the expenses with some necessary supplies such as food, shelter, leashes, collars, and many more.
-In the table below you will find the average costs of some of these supplies.
+In the table below you will find the average prices of some of these supplies.

 To spay/neuter your Siberian Husky you will spend anywhere between $55 and $455.